Qiming-Chen/solar-theme-jekyll/README.md

 4. `feed.xml`
 5. `index.xml`

-You'll also want to compare Solar's `_config.yml` with your own, making any appropriate change.
+You'll also want to compare Solar's `_config.yml` with your own, making any appropriate chang

 Demo